Huntington Castle and Gardens

 - View as map

-A lake at the bottom of the wilderness was built for ornamental purposes but next to it is one of the earliest water turbine houses in Ireland, providing Huntington with its own electricity as early as 1888.
-Both the lake and turbine house are to be restored in the near future.
+A lake near the garden wilderness was originally built for ornamental purposes but next to it, visitors can view one of the earliest water turbine houses in Ireland which provided Huntington with its own electricity as early as 1888.
+There are plans to restore both the lake and turbine house in the near future.

 The River Derry—the boundary line between counties Wexford and Carlow—flows along the bottom of the garden wilderness, providing a pleasant setting for woodland walks at Huntingdon Castle and Gardens, a member of the Carlow Garden Trail.
 Visit Huntingdon for a wonderful day out for all the family—or make it a weekend at Huntington Castle B&B or self-catering apartments.

 Apr 15-17, 11am-5pm,

 May 1-31, | June 1-30, | July 1-31, | Aug 1-31, | Sept 1-30, |10am-6pm,